 There is a stark contrast in the patterns of performing femininity between Anek's sister and Khru Somsri.
 The characteristics of femininity in accordance with kan phatthana discourse vary in temporality and space.
 Women's participation in the village community, therefore, disintegrates and is scattered.
 It either goes along with the gender construction of the society or goes against it.
-I argue that the female characters in Khru Somsri represent the contradiction at both ends of the Madonna-whore stereotype of women against the socio-cultural gender sanctions and roles.
+I argue that the female characters in Khru Somsri represent the contradiction at both ends of the Madonna-whore stereotype of women against the sociocultural gender sanctions and roles.

 The choice Anek's sister makes suggests a dutiful daughter and a sister who upholds her obligations and supports the family.
 In the film, it is clear that she delivers Anek's message to lawyer Sot and assures him that her brother will not be the target of suspicion by the community's committee.
 In spite of the filial obligation of a member of the family, she also portrays what Mills calls (1999:19) "fears [of] urban autonomy" that "undermine[s] the sexual propriety and moral safety".
-The latter, the fear modernity discourse casts over the expected femaleness of Thai women, contradicts what I mentioned earlier, women's "consumption needs and country".
-But, as Bell (1997:72) and Tantiwiramonond and Pandey (1996:86), note, the National Economic and Social Development Board (NESDB) did not really recognize women's struggles in the economic affluence period.
-It did, however, as Pruekpongsawalee (2004:105) states, issued "the long-term women's development plan of 1982-2001 ... [as] first national development plan for women".
+The latter, the fear modernity discourse casts over the expected femaleness of Thai women, contradicts what I mentioned earlier, women's "consumption needs and expectations" (20).

-expectations" (20).
 These are needs that the capitalist-led economy can offer and clearly what Anek's community, Saan Trok Chao Pho Sua cannot have.
-Due to her inability to resist the materialistic yearnings, she gives in to a new mode of sexuality.
-25 The film thus shows how sexual propriety is being challenged and contested in this discourse of modernity.
+Due to her inability to resist the materialistic yearnings, she gives in to a new mode of sexuality.24 The film thus shows how sexual propriety is being challenged and contested in this discourse of modernity.

 At any rate, the age of consumption needs and has expectations that do not impinge upon all women equally.
 There is always a space where the subjects can negotiate and act in opposition to the hegemonic discourse, which in this case would be the neo-liberalist mindset and the promotion of the monetized economy through the company's plan to evict the locals and replace their land with the department store.
 A divergent way Khru Somsri chooses to enact her feminine role is portrayed in this film.
-She defies the culturally sanctioned demeanor that is expected from her and we can see that a group of the villagers themselves side with her and her leadership.
-The effect of modernity and development rhetoric does not seep into the community entirely.
-Its power is not hegemonic and it paves the way for an alternative femininity for a woman.
-But, the community works around the kan phattana ideology, an uneven development, in order to achieve the purpose to remain on their land.
+She defies the culturally sanctioned